Developing NICE single technology appraisals (STAs)

 - Appraisal consultation document (ACD)if produced

-The Appraisal Committee make its provisional recommendations in the ACD.
-An ACD will be produced only if the recommendations from the Appraisal Committee are restrictive.
-A restrictive recommendation will be one that is more limited than the instructions for use that accompany the technology.
+The Appraisal Committee makes its provisional recommendations in the ACD.
+An ACD will be produced if the recommendations from the Appraisal Committee limit the use of the technology beyond the specifications in the marketing authorisation.
+An ACD will also be produced if the Appraisal Committee asks NICE to seek clarification from the manufacturer or sponsor on the key evidence submitted for a technology (a 'minded no' recommendation).
 Consultees and commentators have four weeks to comment on the ACD.
 The ACD is also made available on our website so health professionals and members of the public can comment on it.

 - Final appraisal determination (FAD) produced

 The Appraisal Committee considers the comments on the ACD if produced, then makes its final recommendations in the FAD on how the technology should be used in the NHS in England and Wales.
 Consultees can appeal against the final recommendations in the FAD.

 If there are no appeals, or an appeal is not upheld, the final recommendations are issued as NICE guidance.

 - Guide to the Single Technology Appraisal (STA) process

 - Single technology appraisal submission templates